cscorley/dissertation/chapters/5_discussion/3_combo.md

 \todo{dit seemed to be the task impacted more by corpus selection}

 In sum, there will always be improvement by hyper-optimizing the configuration of a topic model and corpus construction.
-It would appear okay to reuse the same model for two tasks, as differences are often by one configuration parameter and not statistically significant.
+Our results suggest that it is possible reuse the same model for two tasks, as differences are often by one configuration parameter and not statistically significant.
 Corpus construction, however, would appear to require more consideration towards which task is more important as there are statistically significant effects between the optimal and alternate configurations.

 ### \ctwoq